Celebrating Our Gift-Giving God

 Building

-Beyond These Walls Building FundEleven years ago, we expanded our building to provide needed space for a growing church and school.
-Through that expansion, God gave us the café, the kitchen, the gym, and the 200-hallway.
+Thirteen years ago, we expanded our building to provide needed space for a growing church and school.
+Through that expansion, God gave us the café, the kitchen, the gym, and the 200 hallway.
 God has worked in those spaces in powerful ways to help us make disciples who know His joy and change His world.
-Your giving will help us continue to pay down our current mortgage (roughly $1.7 million) for that expansion.
+Your giving will help us to make a major advance in paying down the remaining debt for that expansion.
 We want the amazing ministry that is happening in this facility not only to continue, but also to expand beyond these walls, into our hearts, our community, and the world.
-Once completed, we will be able to make capital investments in other strategic areas.
+The sooner we minimize this debt, the sooner we will be able to invest in other needed brick and mortar expansions.

 Giving Information

-Please use one of the Christmas Gift giving envelopes (or a white giving envelope with “Christmas Gift” written on the outside) or give online.
-You can indicate which emphasis you’d request your gift to be applied to by indicating either ‘Equipping’ (Afghan Resettlement, Conference Scholarships, Local Compassion Ministries, Children’s Play Area) or ‘Building’ (mortgage pay off) on the envelope or website.
+Expanding Outdoor Recreational Areas at PCC) or ‘Building’ (mortgage pay off) on the envelope or website.
 However, if you give by check, please do not designate specific projects on your actual check.
-The total amount given to the ‘Equipping’ project group will be allotted among the five projects at the discretion of the elders.
+The total amount given to the ‘Equipping’ project group will be allotted among the three projects at the discretion of the elders.
 If you have questions about giving to the projects, please contact the Chapel office at office@pccyorktown.com.

 All donations are subject to the guidelines and procedures outlined in Peninsula Community Chapel’s Gift Acceptance Policy.
 Copies of the policy are available in the Chapel Financial Office or online.
 All donations to PCC are completed gifts which will be used, directly or indirectly, to advance the charitable and religious purposes of PCC and will only be received and expended for ministry projects previously budgeted and approved by the Board of Elders, with the donor designated preference among the various ministry projects being honored wherever possible.